orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/README.md

 ## Models

-Instead of using the models described in the paper we used an [UNet](https://github.com/milesial/Pytorch-UNet) as generator and a [DCGAN_D](https://github.com/lim0606/pytorch-geometric-gan/blob/master/models/dcgan.py) as discriminator.
+We ported all models found in the original repository in PyTorch, you can find all implemented models here: https://github.com/orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/tree/master/src/models

 ## Useful repositories and code

+ - [vagan-code](https://github.com/baumgach/vagan-code): Reposiory for the reference paper from its authors

  - [ganhacks](https://github.com/soumith/ganhacks): Starter from "How to Train a GAN?" at NIPS2016